-The University Library of UPV consists of a main library and six unit libraries located in two island provinces i.e., Iloilo and Leyte.
+The University Library of UPV consists of a main library and six unit libraries located in Miagao and Iloilo City Campus.

-There are three unit libraries in Iloilo City.
-These are the College of Management (CM) Library, the Graduate Library, and the High School Library.
-In Miagao, there are two unit libraries, which are the College of Arts and Sciences (CAS) Library, and the College of Fisheries and Ocean Sciences.
-The University Library also operates a College Library in Tacloban that supports the different units and programs of UPV Tacloban College.
+There are four unit libraries in Iloilo City.
+These are the College of Management (CM) Library, the Graduate Library, the High School Library, and University Archives In Miagao, there are two unit libraries, which are the College of Arts and Sciences (CAS) Library, and the College of Fisheries and Ocean Sciences (CFOS) Library.